revaschwartz/RMF/_posts/map/01-02-02-operational-context.md

 <details>
 <summary markdown="span">**What is this subcategory about?**</summary>
 <br>
 Once deployed and in use, AI systems may sometimes perform poorly, manifest unanticipated negative impacts, or violate legal or ethical norms.
-These risks and incidents can result from a variety of factors.
-One key weakness stems from developing systems in highly-controlled or optimized environments that differ considerably from the deployment context.
-This practice may contribute to an inability to anticipate downstream uses or constraints.
-AI actors can reduce the likelihood of such incidents through regular stakeholder engagement and feedback.
-This input can provide enhanced contextual awareness about how an AI system may interact in its real-world setting.
-Recommended practices include broad stakeholder engagement with potentially impacted community groups, consideration of user interaction and user experience (UI/UX) factors, and regular system testing and evaluation in non-optimized conditions.
+These risks and incidents can result from a variety of factors, including developing systems in highly-controlled environments that differ considerably from the deployment context.
+Regular stakeholder engagement and feedback can provide enhanced contextual awareness about how an AI system may interact in its real-world setting.
+Example practices include broad stakeholder engagement with potentially impacted community groups, consideration of user interaction and user experience (UI/UX) factors, and regular system testing and evaluation in non-optimized conditions.

 </details>

 <details>